πŸ›οΈGovAuctions

 If you're serious about finding deals at government surplus auctions, don't limit yourself to a single platform.
 Each site has different inventory from different government agencies, and a great deal on one platform might not exist on the others.

 The easiest approach is to use GovAuctions to search across all platforms from one place, then bid on the original platform when you find something you want.
 It's free, and you can set up email alerts so you don't have to check manually every day.
+You can also browse listings by state - California, Texas, Arizona, Pennsylvania, and Florida have the deepest inventory.

 Ready to find deals?